You are physically there.

 One quick check.

-Not in a dramatic way.
+Not always in a dramatic way.

 Most people working from home don’t have a work problem.